catkins/qbt/README.md

 ### Configuration

-Configuration can also be provided from the environment by providing the `QBT_PROJECT` and `QBT_INSTANCE` environment variables.
+Configuration can also be provided from the environment by providing the `QBT_PROJECT` and `QBT_INSTANCE` environment variables, or via CLI flags.

 ### Libraries used